jwchang0206/winston-dynamodb/README.md

 All of these options are values that you can find from your Amazon Web Services account: 'accessKeyId', 'secretAccessKey' and 'awsAccountId'.

+Alternatively, pass in useEnvironment: true and the process.env values will be used.
+> (Functions in AWS Lambda environment and works with default AWS Credentials Global Configuration .config in other node environments.)

 ## Installation

 ``` bash